Sky (New Zealand): Purchase of Onsite Broadcasting

 In July 2010, Sky purchased Onsite Broadcasting, later Outside Broadcasting (OSB), from Australia's Prime Media Group.
 The sale price was $35 million but once liabilities were taken into account the net amount was $13.5 million.
-Since 2001, OSB provided outside broadcast facilities for Sky's sporting coverage and was also contracted out by Sky to other broadcasters like TVNZ, TV3, Warner Brothers, Fox Sports, Channel 9, Ten Network, Channel 7 and BBC among others.
+Since 2001, OSB provided outside broadcast facilities for Sky's sporting coverage and was also contracted out by Sky to other broadcasters like TVNZ, TV3, Warner Bros., Fox Sports, Channel 9, Ten Network, Channel 7 and BBC among others.
 It effectively replaced Moving Pictures, which was TVNZ's outside broadcast division, that had dominated the market.
-Moving Picture's assets were eventually sold when Sky's sports rights increased in the mid 2000s and OSB took hold.
+Moving Picture's assets were eventually sold when Sky's sports rights increased in the mid-2000s and OSB took hold.

 OSB owned the following vehicles (until 2020's sale), based in Auckland, Wellington and Christchurch;